-Student t: Date: Practicu um Site: Reviewed: their pe reflect o with yo ersonal professional development over an important skill.
-This is one skill that professionals can use to direct their entire career.
-The following questions are designed to help you t finished.
-After you have completed this form, it should be reviewed term.
-In comp pleting this form, consider technical, co mmunication, and administrative/management skills.
-1. During this practicum, what new skills this information in your future career or knowledge have you acquired, and how do you anticipate using ?
-2. Are there any areas where you felt lik e your experience could have been improved?
+Student :: Date: Practicu ım Site: Reviewed: their per reflect of with yo ersonal professional development over the important skill.
+This is one skill that professionals can use to direct eir entire career.
+The following questions are designed to help you inished.
+After you have completed this form, it should be reviewed erm.
+In comp oleting this form, consider technical, comr nunication, and administrative/management skills.
+1. During this practicum, what new skills of this information in your future career? r knowledge have you acquired, and how do you anticipate using 2.
+Are there any areas where you felt like y our experience could have been improved?